mwanji/humpty/README.md

 ### Resolvers

-Resolvers take an asset's name and turn it into one or more (in case of wildcards) named `Reader`s.
+Resolvers take an asset's name and turn it into one or more (in case of wildcards) files whose contents can be read.
 There is only one resolver bundled with humpty:

 * `WebJarResolver` looks up resources in a [WebJar](http://webjars.org)